VallinP/easyFlow/README.md

 # easyFlow
-easyFlow : An easy to do unsupervised analysis of mass and flow cytometry data
+easyFlow : An easy to do unsupervised analysis for mass and flow cytometry data

+easyFlow is coming soon !